SARSEP Fix-It Guide - Contributions to participants' SEP-IRAs were miscalculated because you used the wrong definition of compensation

 If the mistake includes excess amounts contributed to the employees' SEP-IRAs, the employer must use VCP if the employer wishes to allow the excess amounts to remain in the affected participants’ IRAs.
 In this case, the employer must pay an additional compliance fee of 10% of the excess amounts.

 Under Audit CAP, correction is the same as described above under “Corrective action.”
 The employer and the IRS enter into a Closing Agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.

 How to avoid the mistake:

-When calculating allocations, it‘s important for you to review the plan terms to ensure that you are using the correct amount of compensation.
-If necessary, you may wish to include in your payroll program an account that accumulates the proper compensation figures for all employees.
+When calculating allocations, it’s important to review the plan terms to ensure that you’re using the correct amount of compensation.
+Consider including in your payroll program an account that lists all of a participant’s compensation as defined in the plan.